Last Updated: March 26, 2025

 Creditors generally charge off your debt after 60 to 120 days of delinquency.
 The debt is then sold to a collections agency.
 The debt belongs to third party debt collectors.

-The good news is that they debt was sold for pennies on the dollar and debt collectors may be more willing to settle your debt.
+The good news is that the debt was sold for pennies on the dollar and debt collectors may be more willing to settle your debt.
+This can be important when you're trying to figure out how to pay off debt collectors in a way that works for your financial situation.

 The debt collector could be a scammer!
 Often, these people will try to collect a debt that is past the statute of limitations or that is not valid.